-Race Across The World season 3: release date, contestants, trailer and all we know
+Race Across The World season 3: next episode, contestants, trailer, and all we know

-After a three-year wait due to the pandemic, the BAFTA-winning series, Race Across The World season 3 is here with a new location and five new pairs of contestants.
+After a three-year wait due to the pandemic, the BAFTA-winning series, Race Across The World season 3 is underway in a new location and with five new pairs of contestants.

-This time the race is taking place in Canada which means there are wild bears to contend with, bison to admire, crystal clear lakes to cross and forests to get lost in when the intrepid teams don their backpacks and get ready for the biggest race of their lives.
+This time, the race is taking place entirely in Canada.
+This means our racers have all sorts of obstacles to navigate, including wild bears to contend with, bison to admire, crystal clear lakes to cross, and forests to get lost in.

-With no mobile phones, internet access or credit cards to assist them and a £20,000 pot of prize money up for grabs for the fastest team, the race is on!
+With no mobile phones, internet access, or credit cards to assist them and a £20,000 pot of prize money up for grabs for the fastest team, the race is on for our intrepid teams.

-The pairs begin their adventure in Stanley Park, Vancouver on the Pacific coast and must use their wits, ingenuity and rely on the kindness of strangers to help them travel over 16,000km and across six time zones by land to North America’s most easterly city, St John’s Newfoundland on the Atlantic.
+The pairs began their adventure in Stanley Park, Vancouver on the Pacific coast and are now more than halfway through their adventure already.
+As they continue, they'll have to continue to employ their wits, ingenuity, and rely on the kindness of strangers to help them complete their 16,000km race across six time zones by land en route to North America’s most easterly city, St John’s Newfoundland.

-The new series of Race Across The World starts on Wednesday, March 22, 2023 at 9 pm on BBC One and iPlayer.
+The new series of Race Across The World started on Wednesday, March 22, 2023, at 9 pm on BBC One and iPlayer, where you can stream every episode so far if you're not quite caught up.

-Race Across The World season 3 — where will the contestants be travelling and what will they get up to?
+Race Across The World season 3 — where are the contestants traveling and what will they get up to?

-The pairs will start their journey at the very edge of the Pacific Ocean in Vancouver.
+The pairs started their journey at the very edge of the Pacific Ocean in Vancouver.

-They will attempt to travel over 16,000 kilometres across six time zones all at ground level to the finish line perched on the rugged Atlantic coast, North America’s most easterly city — St John’s, Newfoundland.
+They will attempt to travel over 16,000 kilometers across six time zones all at ground level to the finish line perched on the rugged Atlantic coast, North America’s most easterly city: St John’s, Newfoundland.

-The journey will take the duos through “the very edges of civilisation, taking in vast prairies, untouched wilderness, and great lakes”.
+The journey will take the duos through “the very edges of civilization, taking in vast prairies, untouched wilderness, and great lakes”.

 What are the rules of Race Across The World?